 The Office of Student and Community Life cultivates an inclusive and healthy community that fosters growth, exploration, care, and engagement.
 To help sustain a community of engaged students who exhibit academic and personal responsibility, we constantly reflect on our policies and practices, and the impact it has on the student experience.

-Recognizing that every situation is unique, we coordinate efforts with other units on campus to help students navigate their path forward.
+Recognizing that every situation is unique, we coordinate efforts with campus partners and parents/guardians to help students navigate their path forward.
 Together, we advise, guide, and care for students throughout their time at Trinity.
 In addition, we uphold our community standards and guide students, as they work to balance their academic and personal needs.

 Coming from various walks of life, we bring a wealth of knowledge and experience to our roles.
 We each have unique personal and professional backgrounds that inform our practice and the ways in which we engage with the community.